EYW wants your food photos!

 Good to know: Vegetarians, be warned: Boston baked beans are always cooked with pork unless specified otherwise.

 Where: Since opening in late 2010, the Island Creek Oyster Bar (500 Commonwealth Ave., map) quickly made a name for itself for its excellent, fresh, largely locally sourced seafood.
 Surprise: It also serves a terrific side of baked beans.

 Order: Go for the raw and cooked oysters, the local fish or fried clams, the Maine lobster roll, whatever—just get some “old-school baked beans” ($5) on the side.
-They’re made in-house the traditional way, with salt pork, molasses, some chicken stock, and Dijon mustard, and they come to the table piping-hot, subtly sweet, and—our favorite part—dotted with delicious hunks of fatty pork.
+They’re made in-house the traditional way (a 10-hour process!), with salt pork, molasses, some chicken stock, and Dijon mustard, and they come to the table piping-hot, subtly sweet, and—our favorite part—dotted with delicious hunks of fatty pork.
 It’s the perfect stick-to-your-ribs comfort food to pair with that delicate seafood and good local beer.